 Anyone can develop epilepsy.
-Epilepsy affects both males and females of all races, ethnic backgrounds, and ages.
+It affects both men and women of all races, ethnic backgrounds, and ages.

-The epilepsies have many possible causes, but as about half people living with epilepsy do not know the cause.
-In other cases, the epilepsies are clearly linked to genetic factors, developmental brain abnormalities, infection, traumatic brain injury (TBI), stroke, brain tumors, or other identifiable problems.
-Anything that disturbs the normal pattern of neuronal activity—from illness to brain damage to abnormal brain development—can lead to seizures.
+Epilepsy has many possible causes, but about half of people living with epilepsy do not know the cause.
+In some cases, epilepsy is clearly linked to genetic factors, developmental brain abnormalities, infection, traumatic brain injury (TBI), stroke, brain tumors, or other identifiable problems.
+Anything that disturbs the normal pattern of nerve cell activity—from illness to brain damage to brain development problems—can lead to seizures.

-Genetic mutations may play a key role in the development of certain epilepsies.
-Many types of epilepsy affect multiple blood-related family members, pointing to a strong inherited genetic component.
-In other cases, gene mutations may occur spontaneously and contribute to development of epilepsy in people with no family history of the disorder (called “de novo” mutations).
+Genetic changes may play a key role in the development of certain types of epilepsy.
+Many types affect multiple members of a family, pointing to an inherited gene or genes.
+In other cases, gene variations may occur spontaneously and contribute to the development of epilepsy in people with no family history of the disorder (called “de novo” mutations).
 Overall, researchers estimate that hundreds of genes could play a role.

-Several types of epilepsy have been linked to mutations in genes that provide instructions for ion channels, the "gates" that control the flow of ions in and out of cells to help regulate neuronal signaling.
-For example, most infants with Dravet syndrome, a type of epilepsy associated with seizures that begin before the age of one year, carry a mutation in the SCN1A gene that causes seizures by affecting sodium ion channels.
+Several types of epilepsy (called channelopathy-associated epilepsy) have been linked to variations in genes that provide instructions for ion channels, the "gates" that control the flow of ions (charged molecules) in and out of cells and help regulate neuronal signaling.
+Other genetic changes that may play a role in epilepsy include variations in genes that control how neurons move through the brain during development (neuronal migration) and genes that help break down carbohydrates in the brain.

-Epilepsies may develop as a result of brain damage associated with many types of conditions that disrupt normal brain activity.
-Seizures may stop once these conditions are treated and resolved.
-However, the chances of becoming seizure-free after the primary disorder is treated are uncertain and vary depending on the type of disorder, the brain region that is affected, and how much brain damage occurred prior to treatment.
+Epilepsy may develop as a result of many types of conditions that disrupt normal brain activity, known as “co-occurring conditions”.
+Once these conditions are treated, individuals may no longer have seizures.
+However, whether the seizures stop varies based on the type of disorder, the brain region that is affected, and how much brain damage occurred prior to treatment.
 Examples of conditions that can lead to epilepsy include:

 - Head trauma